patrickingle/phpdesktop-wordpress-sqlite/www/wp-content/plugins/smarty-for-wordpress/readme.txt

 Stop!
 Don't throw away that Smarty Template file, Download Smarty for Wordpress, install, activate and use that Smarty template file in Wordpress TODAY!!!

-The following publication, "Guide to Using Smarty for Wordpress Plugin" available on Amazon at (http://www.amazon.com/dp/B00K5XTPL2) shows how to implement this framework plugin in your wordpress blog.
+The following publication, "Guide to Using Smarty for Wordpress Plugin" available on Amazon at (http://www.amazon.com/dp/B00K5XTPL2) or Barnes & Noble (http://www.barnesandnoble.com/w/guide-to-the-smarty-for-wordpress-plugin-patrick-ingle/1123770360?ean=2940158127281) shows how to implement this framework plugin in your wordpress blog.